inesccorreia/inesccorreia/README.md

 <h1 align="center">Hi 👋, I'm Inês Correia</h1>
 <h3 align="center">Aspiring to Junior Frontend Web Developer with a Marketing and Communication degree</h3>

-- 🔭 I’m currently working on **getting my first job as a Frontend Web Developer**
+- 🔭 I’m currently working on **getting a new job as a Frontend Web Developer**

 - 🌱 I’m currently learning **more about JavaScript**